huaxr/Pyweby/README.md

 1. support concurrent flow
 1. it's increaseing property and useage
 1. concurrent Future.result() is non-blocking BY Observer Looper
-1. faster and restful
+1. Compatible with python3 and python2
-1. enhancing capacity is still a mystery, pay close attention to it [pay close attention to]()
+1. enhancing capacity is still a mystery, pay close attention to it [https://github.com/huaxr/Pyweby/]()

 ### MAIN CODE